kchardon/video-games-project/README.md

 With this mini-projet, I wanted to enhance my skills in EDA and data visualisation with Python.

+I also made a visualization project using JavaScript, D3.js, HTML and CSS during the <a href="https://www.enseignement.polytechnique.fr/informatique/INF552/" target="_blank" rel="noopener">Data Visualization course</a> from <a href="https://www.polytechnique.edu/" target="_blank" rel="noopener">École Polytechnique</a>.

 I used Jupyter notebook through the <a href="https://datalab.sspcloud.fr/home" target="_blank" rel="noopener">SSP Datalab</a> using <a href="https://github.com/InseeFrLab/onyxia" target="_blank" rel="noopener">![Onyxia](https://img.shields.io/static/v1?label=%E2%80%8E&message=Onyxia&color=important&logo=github)</a>.

 ## Modules